kovorotnii/odoo-remote-contact/README.md

 # odoo-remote-contact
-App works as a middleware between Odoo and your site
+App works as a middleware between Odoo and your site.
+Nowadays allows to create leads and contacts.